Sanford I. Weill: Acquisitions

-Citigroup (1998-2003)
+Citigroup

 In April 1998, Travelers Group announced an agreement to undertake the $76 billion merger between Travelers and Citicorp, and the merger was completed on October 8, 1998.
 The possibility remained that the merger would run into problems connected with federal law.
-Ever since the Glass–Steagall Act, banking and insurance businesses had been kept separate.
-Weill and John S. Reed bet that Congress would soon pass legislation overturning those regulations, which Weill, Reed and a number of businesspeople considered not in their interest.
+Ever since the passage of the Glass–Steagall Act of 1932, during the presidential administration, of 31st President, Herbert Hoover (1874–1964, served 1929–1933), the fields of banking and insurance businesses had been kept separate.
+Both Weill and CEO / chairman predecessor John S. Reed (born 1939), bet that the U.S. Congress in Washington, D.C. would soon pass legislation overturning those regulations, which Weill, Reed and a number of businesspeople considered not in their interest.

-To speed up the process, they recruited to the Board of Directors former President Gerald Ford (Republican) and former Treasury Secretary Robert Rubin (who served during the Democratic Clinton Administration) whom Weill was close to.
+To speed up the process, they recruited to the Board of Directors of the financial company former 38th President, Gerald R. Ford (1913–2006, served 1974–1977, a Republican) and former U.S. Treasury Secretary Robert Rubin (born 1938, who served during the Democratic Bill Clinton presidential administration, 1993–2001) whom Weill was personally close to.
 With both Democrats and Republicans on their side, the law was taken down in less than two years.
 Many European countries, for instance, had already torn down the firewall between banking and insurance.
 During a two-to-five-year grace period allowed by law, Citigroup could conduct business in its merged form; should that period have elapsed without a change in the law, Citigroup would have had to spin off its insurance businesses.
 Weill's office holds a wood etching of him engraved with the words "The Shatterer of Glass–Steagall".
-Weill denies that the repeal of Glass–Steagall played a role in the recent financial crisis.
+Weill now denies that the congressional repeal of the 1932 Glass–Steagall Act played a role in the 2008 financial crisis and subsequent Great Recession, the worst economic downturn and financial collapse in American history since the infamous Great Depression of the 1930s.